 I am a fully qualified, registered and accredited therapist with the British Association of Counsellors and Psychotherapists. (see bacp.co.uk for further information).

 I am a prolific studier and undertake new training on a frequent basis.
-Current areas of study include; Trauma, Internal Family Systems Therapy, and Transactional Analysis.
+Current areas of study include; Pluralism, Internal Family Systems Therapy, and Body Psychotherapy.